Managerial economics: Analytical methods used in managerial economics

 In economics, marginal refers to the change in revenue and cost by producing one extra unit of output.
 Both the marginal cost and marginal revenue are extremely important in economics as a firm's profit is maximized when the marginal cost is equal to the marginal revenue.
 Managers can make business decisions on the output level based on this analysis in order to maximize the profit of the firm.

-Marginal Analysis is considered as one of the chief tools in managerial economics which involves comparison between marginal benefits and marginal costs to come up with optimal variable decisions.
+Marginal Analysis is considered one of the chief tools in managerial economics, as it involves a comparison between marginal benefits and marginal costs to arrive at optimal variable decisions.
 Managerial economics uses explanatory variables such as output, price, product quality, advertising, and research and development to maximise net benefits.